utsav0/daily-dev-tips/src/pages/posts/javascript-some-method.md

 This is where the `some()` method comes in handy.

-Let's keep using our product array, but let's add a discounted product.
+Let's keep using our product array, but add a discounted product.

 We then want to test if some of our products are discounted.